Decision on the asylum application

 There are different forms of rejection:

 The application for asylum can be rejected as “unfounded”.
 In this case you have two weeks to appeal against the rejection at the responsible administrative court.
 Your asylum application will then be reviewed once again by the administrative court.
+As a rule, oral hearings are held before a decision is made.
+The proceedings can last for years.

 The actions you can take against rejection of an asylum application can be found under “information on right to appeal” (“Rechtsmittelbelehrung”) on the last page of the notice.
 This section also names the court at which the appeal must be lodged and the deadline by which the appeal and (where necessary) an emergency petition must be made.